-When I was able to attend literary events in person (I do not zoom, facetime or watch online on any platform) I would write the events up from notes taken on the night to give a flavour of the talks, discussions and questions asked of the various authors and other participants.
+When I was able to attend literary events (I do not zoom, facetime or watch online on any platform) I would write the events up from notes taken on the night to give a flavour of the talks, discussions and questions asked of the various authors and other participants.
 A book is not its author but I was always interested to learn more about writers I admire.
 Although in person events have restarted, I have not yet managed to find the energy to return unless I know the event will be run as before the pandemic.

 My writing adventure thus far has also taken me beyond this blog.
 I have written articles for sites such as Writers & Artists, Visit Bath and The Vixen magazine (September 22).
-My reviews have been published by on line ‘zines, including Structo, and in the Sheffield Telegraph.
+My reviews have been published by on line ‘zines, including Structo, Berfois, and in the Sheffield Telegraph.
 One of my reviews was translated for inclusion in a work of criticism to be published in Mexico.
 Another has been quoted in an academic textbook (Judge for Yourself: Reading Hyper-Contemporary Literature and Book Prize Shortlists).

 I was on the judging panels for the 2017 Not the Booker prize and the 2017 Republic of Consciousness Prize for Small Presses.
 In 2018 I was invited to join the judging panel for the Link Age Southwark 25th Birthday Writing Competition.